 Posted on behalf of Henness & Haight on Dec 15, 2014 in Car Accident News

 Before your child "leaves the nest" for college or occupational opportunities, there is an even scarier moment: when they start driving.
 Many parents are frightened about the idea of their teen hitting the road by themselves, and rightfully so.
 According to the National Highway Traffic Safety Administration, collisions kill an average of 2,500 teens per year.
 Nearly every state has taken measures to prevent these deaths, most of which were deemed "preventable."
 Even still, the regulations are inconsistent from state to state.
 As a parent, the best course of action is to follow the safest guidelines, regardless of whether they are mandatory in your particular state or area.
-Here are some recommendations.
+Here are some recommendations from Henness & Haight's dedicated Las Vegas car accident attorneys.
 Enforce the Law Rather than hoping a police officer will pull your child over for a violation and set them straight, teach teens good habits from the get-go.
 Most states employ graduated driver's license (GDL) programs that gradually in state driving privileges according to experience.
 Make sure that your child abides by these restrictions.
 Most of them include:

 Statistics show that deaths of 16-year-old drivers were reduced by 45 percent from 2002 to 2007.
 Researchers from institutions like Johns Hopkins University credit GDL programs for most of this progress.
 Ensure Seat Belt Use Good habits start early.
 Begin teaching your child to use their seat belt properly at a young age.
 Set a good example by using a restraint yourself.
 Once you have ingrained the idea of habitual seat belt use, your teen is likely to follow through on this behavior.
 Remind them periodically of how important seat belts are.
 Roughly half of all teens in fatal crashes were not wearing their seat belt.